 The price of Earlens varies by provider, but is likely to be within the range of $8000-$10,000 for a pair.
 The cost puts Earlens a few thousand above most traditional premium hearing aids, but the company claims to provide a superior product (we’ll talk about this) and premium concierge service.

 Dr Cliff reviews the new Earlens inductive hearing aid system, which replaces the previous light-driven Earlens system.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 The entire Earlens system is intended to have a lifespan much like that of a traditional hearing aid, that is, approximately 3-5 years.
 The system comes standard with a 3-year warranty which covers repair and/or replacement of the device due to malfunction during the 3-year period.
 Should the lens or processor be lost, this would also be covered during the warranty period.